Createdd/Writing/2021/articles/dataBoilerplate.md

 # 1. Create project formalities

-It's always the same but necessary.
-I do it along with these steps:
+The local setup steps.
+I use a Conda environment and Git + Github.
+And do it along these steps:

 1. Create a local folder `mkdir NAME`
 2. Create a new repository on Github with `NAME`